zdavatz/amiko_csharp/README.md

 1. Rename `GoogleConstants.cs.sample` to `AmiKoWindows\Source\GoogleConstants.cs`
 2. Fill the the details in the file

+### Fill in HIN API Client ID and Secret for HIN Client

+1. Rename `AmiKoWindows\Source\HINClient\HINClientCredentials.cs.sample` to `AmiKoWindows\Source\HINClient\HINClientCredentials.cs`
+2. Fill the the details in the file

 ### Make

 From this step, you may need to use PowerShell on Windows.